The Bluffer’s Guide to Bluffing

 However, bluffing in an early position can sometimes work, merely because more sophisticated players wouldn’t expect you to.

-History of the hands
+History of the Hands

 Casino client poker player making bet with all chips

 Always remember that a good player will watch your game and study your hand meticulously.
-Bets are part of an ongoing narrative and you need to follow along with it if you are to be believed.
+Bets are part of an ongoing narrative, and you need to follow along with it if you are to be believed.
 If your bets have been weak up to a point and you suddenly bet on the river (the last card dealt), it’s unlikely that your opponent is going to believe you, as up until now, there were no indications that you had a flush draw.

-Your hand
+Your Hand

 As already mentioned, a total or stone-cold bluff takes practice and can easily fail.
-It’s important that you consider the strength of your hand when deciding on how to bluff.
+It’s important that you consider the strength of your hand when deciding how to bluff.
 If you have a hand that can be improved, then a semi-bluff is going to be more successful than a total bluff.

 Playing cards in poker